 1. African American Heritage Museum at the Historic Site of Stephens-Lee High School

 A $100,000 TPDF grant awarded to RFDG will provide funding necessary to upfit and preserve historical archives at the Stephens-Lee Recreation Center as well as assist in developing additional exhibitions that honor the history of the Stephens-Lee High School Alumni and the broader African American community.
 RFDG will execute this project in conjunction with the City of Asheville, the Stephens-Lee Alumni Association, and the East End Valley Neighborhood Association.

-In lieu of a TPDF grant, the BCTDA committed to provide dedicated staff and funding for the development of the trail including a community engagement process, design, installation, and the creation of a digital version of the trail on the ExploreAsheville.com platform.
+The BCTDA committed to a $500,000 investment and to provide dedicated staff for the development of the trail including a community engagement process, design, installation, and the creation of a digital version of the trail on the ExploreAsheville.com platform.
 The trail markers will be installed and maintained in perpetuity by the BCTDA as part of its Wayfinding Signage Program.

-The Heritage Trail is conceived as no less than 19 sites that will present stories from historic African American communities by way of themes that include community life, entrepreneurship, faith, entertainment, and education.
-The narrative content of the trail will inform the physical path that the trail will take through the historic African American neighborhoods that surround and include downtown Asheville.
-The project team is working from the modern premise of telling an inclusive story of history through the African American Heritage Trail.
+The Heritage Trail includes 14 sites that will present stories from historic Black communities by way of themes that include community life, entrepreneurship, faith, entertainment, and education.
+The narrative content of the trail will inform the physical path that the trail will take through the historic Black neighborhoods that surround and include downtown Asheville.
+The project team is working from the modern premise of telling an inclusive story of history through the Black Cultural Heritage Trail.

 - The River Front Development Group submitted a proposal to the BCTDA in the 2018 TPDF grant cycle, June 2018